 - Hemorrhoids: Sitz baths and enemas with a plantain decoction are very effective in reducing the inflammation of hemorrhoids.

 - Varicose ulcers, bleeding or suppurating wounds, burns.
-In these cases, you can apply compresses with a plantain decoction or plantain leaves directly, previously blanched in boiling water.
+In these cases, you can apply compresses directly with a plantain decoction or plantain leaves previously blanched in boiling water.

 - Insects and reptile bites: Dr. Leclerc states that weasels rub themselves on the plantain plants before fighting snakes to become protected against reptile poison.
-In the case of bites of insects, spiders, bees, or scorpions, vigorously rub the affected area with plantain leaves, then apply a dressing or poultice made with plantain leaves.
+For bites of insects, spiders, bees, or scorpions, vigorously rub the affected area with plantain leaves, then apply a dressing or poultice made with plantain leaves.

 The plant is an excellent remedy for acute neuralgia; in this case, take two to five drops of tincture every twenty minutes.
 It can also treat enteritis, gastritis, hoarseness, and cough irritations.
 It is also helpful in treating all respiratory problems, primarily those involving mucus congestion.
 It is fantastic for heartburn and indigestion.